New rules?

 Trials use different measures to define efficacy and safety, sometimes termed ‘endpoints’.[48]
 For example, in cancer drug studies, these can include the mortality rate, biochemical markers in blood tests or tumour size.
 In clinical trials, endpoints are used to show differences between a group of patients receiving the new medicine and a control group, as well as differences between patients with different demographic backgrounds.
 In general, a medicine will only move to the next phase of testing (for example, testing in a larger group of patients) if it has met certain pre-defined thresholds of efficacy and safety.

 Some medicines can be authorised to enter the market earlier than others.
-If the medicine is equivalent to an existing drug in terms of active chemical substances (that is, is a generic medicine), then the MHRA can grant approval without consulting the CHM.
+If the medicine is equivalent to an existing drug in terms of active chemical substances (that is, a generic medicine), then the MHRA can grant approval without consulting the CHM.
 Medicines that have already been approved by trusted overseas regulators can also undergo a shorter review process with the MHRA.[49]

 Some ‘innovative’ medicines are eligible to apply for an ‘accelerated pathway’ to marketing authorisation if they are likely to present a therapeutic advance and meet an unmet need, meaning that they are significantly different to medicines already in use.[50]